 You can follow him as he continues this journey @GE_Miller.

-Cait is the writer at Blonde on a Budget, and her struggle with debt is pretty inspiring.
+Cait is the writer on her own site, formerly Blonde on a Budget, and her struggle with debt is pretty inspiring.
 In fact, she started her blog to keep track of her progress and to get some accountability, and over the last few years she has come a long way.
 From being maxed out with 28k in debt in 2011 to celebrating Life After Debt in 2013, Cait made some big moves in a short time.

 Now, Cait shares her experience and wisdom with others.
 The Canadian based blogger hopes “to inspire girls and women everywhere to take control of their lives and achieve financial independence.”
 And, her message and advice is spot on for anyone looking for tips to improve their day-to-day financial situation.

 She continues to share her goals, progress, and a plethora of tips.
-You can (and should) follow her at @blondeonabudget.
+You can (and should) follow her at @caitflanders.